gardners/se3prac3/2048Game_TestPlan.md

 ---------

 The resources required to complete the testing process are as follows:
-  -A unix machine
+  A unix machine
-  -All the 2048Game program files
+  All the 2048Game program files
-  -All the 2048Game test files
+  All the 2048Game test files

 Major Code Files
 ----------------

-board.c
+Board.c
-main.c
+Main.c
-tilt.c
+Tilt.c

 Components Needing Testing
 --------------------------

-tilt left
+Tilt left
-tilt right
+Tilt right
-tilt up
+Tilt up
-tilt down
+Tilt down
-rotate 90
+Rotate 90
-rotate 180
+Rotate 180
-rotate 270
+Rotate 270
-rotate 360
+Rotate 360
-combine tiles
+Combine tiles
-spawn new tiles
+Spawn new tiles

 Tests
 -----